-Latin I (24342G10aa) Prerequisite: At least a C average in the previous year's Math and English courses.
+Latin I (24342G10aa)

+Prerequisite: At least a C average in the previous year's English course.
 Fee required.

 Latin Level I content standards provide students the framework to begin the study of a foundational language and the culture in which it originated.
 Basic pronunciation, grammar, vocabulary, and culture are included.
 Acquiring knowledge and skills at Level I also helps students to understand the English language and to use it more effectively.